SSINGHRAWAT/java8lamda/README.md

 #  java8lamda
-Code in this projec is for the Java lamda excercise.
+Code in this proct is for the Java8 lamda excercise.